Status tracker

 • It does not tell you to wait for perfect certainty if the practical deadline to preserve a claim may close first.

 TAS has explained the issue in taxpayer-facing terms, but the courts and the government may continue to shape the longer-term outcome.
-That is why the strongest practical framing remains preserving a possible claim rather than assuming the final answer is already locked.
+That is why the strongest practical framing remains preserving a possible claim rather than assuming the final answer is already locked, especially now that reported appellate activity has moved from expected to actual and the public-source implications have widened rather than narrowed.

 Where to go next